caffeinated-pixels/javascript-calculator/README.md

 I fell down a bit of a rabbit hole trying to implement comma-separated digits for the display.
 I originally opted for `toLocalString()` but this was rounding very large numbers (16+ digits), so I borrowed a regex from a [Stack Overflow post](https://stackoverflow.com/a/2901298/8958062).

 To deal with the decimals, we need to remove and store them first using `split(".")` and then add then back later using `join(".")`.

-### Digit limit

-I opted for a digit limit of 21 as after this JS switches to scientific notation (ie 1e+21).
-However, when converting to a string, large numbers starting getting rounded after 16 significant digits!
-So perhaps there's not really much point going beyond 16?

 ### eval() alternative